EMDR Therapy

 -

-EMDR is an evidence-based therapy that has been researched extensively and proven safe and effective for many people.
-However, like any therapeutic approach, it works best when there's a good fit between the method and the individual's current situation and needs.
+Yes, EMDR is an evidence-based therapy that has been researched extensively and proven safe and effective for many people.
 During your initial intake session, I conduct a thorough assessment to determine if EMDR is appropriate for you at this time.
+If you need additional stabilization or coping skills first, we can build that foundation before moving into EMDR processing work.

 -

-You might be ready for EMDR if you're noticing patterns in your life that you want to change, such as intense reactions that seem disproportionate to current situations, persistent negative beliefs about yourself despite your accomplishments, or difficulty being present in relationships because past experiences keep intruding.
-You don't need to have everything figured out or understand exactly where your struggles originated.
-Part of the work we do together involves identifying the experiences and beliefs that are keeping you stuck.
+You might be ready for EMDR if you are noticing patterns you want to change, such as intense reactions that seem disproportionate to current situations, persistent negative beliefs about yourself despite your accomplishments, or difficulty being present because past experiences keep intruding.
+You do not need to have everything figured out.
+If you are curious about whether EMDR is right for you, I invite you to schedule a free 15-minute consultation to discuss your situation.